Coouttant History, Family Crest & Coats of Arms

 Early Origins of the Coouttant family

-Another 205 words (15 lines of text) covering the years 1550 and 1595 are included under the topic Early Coouttant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coouttant research.
+Another 103 words (7 lines of text) covering the years 1550 and 1595 are included under the topic Early Coouttant History in all our PDF Extended History products and printed products wherever possible.

 Coouttant Spelling Variations